Yes. Alkaline water will lose both its alkalinity and its antioxidant potential over time. The antioxidant

 The way to keep alkaline water fresh as long as possible is to store it in a cool, dark place.
 Glass containers work well, but 100% BPA free plastics are better.
 Glass allows the ionic charge that gives ionized alkaline water its antioxidant potential to drain.
 BPA free plastics act as an insulator, so the antioxidant charge holds longer.
 Keep containers sealed and try to minimize the amount of air in the container.
 You can also make ice with alkaline water and preserve its antioxidant potential longer.

-If you follow the recommendations above, you should be able to store alkaline water in the fridge for about a week before it’s antioxidant potential begins to fade.
+If you follow the recommendations above, you should be able to store alkaline water in the fridge for about a week.

-When cooking with alkaline water, always use level 4 alkaline water from your machine.
+When cooking with alkaline water use level 4 alkaline water from your machine.
 The water will lose some potency when you boil it, but there will still be enough left to make your food healthier.